-The CCS.
-If a client declines resource information and/or coordination, the goal criteria is considered met.
+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow for compliance and time to allow for compliance and in accordance with Section 6 of this Exhibit.

+The CSB shall submit the required program and financial data reports in the format established by the Department.

-e.
-STEP-VA Ancillary (936) – Restricted (MH SGF BASELINE)
+6. STEP-VA Ancillary (936) – Restricted (MH SGF BASELINE)

 Background: The purpose of this funding is to support the CSB in its efforts to modernize information technology infrastructure regarding data, business analytics, and critical operating systems including financial management systems.
 These funds shall be used to invest in infrastructure resources that will enhance the CSB’s ability to comply with ongoing and evolving data sharing, fiscal, and reporting requirements between DBHDS and the CSB.

 The CSB Responsibilities